Houston Serial Killer Jose Gilberto Rodriguez Captured Following Car Chase

-According to KHOU 11, suspected serial killer Jose Gilberto Rodriguez, 46, was arrested in northwest Harris County following a car chase just before 7:00 a.m.
+According to KHOU 11, suspected serial killer Jose Gilberto Rodriguez, 46, was arrested in northwest Harris County following a car chase just before 7 a.m.
 Tuesday morning.
-Rodriguez was in the dark gray Nissan Sentra that authorities had been searching for, and was captured after a pursuit that ended on Eldridge Parkway just north of Fallbrook Drive.
+Rodriguez was in the dark gray Nissan Sentra that authorities had been searching for and was captured after a pursuit that ended on Eldridge Parkway just north of Fallbrook Drive.

-Houston Police Chief Art Acevedo said Monday in a press conference, “He’s been on a rampage in a series of murders.
+Houston Police Chief Art Acevedo said Monday in a press conference, “he’s been on a rampage in a series of murders.
 Let’s get this man off the street as soon as possible.”

 Harris County Sheriff Ed Gonzalez, when asked by a reporter if Rodriguez was being considered a serial killer, had replied, “Yes, that’s what we’re facing.”